LuisDu902/Beast/README.md

 ### Design

-To deal with the design patterns we came across during the course of this project, we have decided to apply the following design patterns:
+To deal with the design problems we came across during the course of this project, we have decided to apply the following design patterns: State, Game Loop and Factory Method; as well as the architectural pattern: Model-View-Controller (MVC).

-	- State

-	- Game Loop

-	- Factory Method

-As well as the architectural pattern: Model-View-Controller (MVC).

 ### More Info

-For more information on any of these topics, and many other, please checkout our report (docs/README.md).
+For more information on any of these topics, and many other, please check out our report (docs/README.md).